Designing Organizations for Long-Term Success and Prosperity: A Four-Step Process

 Most of the companies that I have been working with want to become a technology company somehow which is triggering a huge effort in terms of business and technical transformation capabilities.

-Nowadays, the majority of CMOs (Chief Marketing Office) and senior management people praise and pitch that their companies are embracing and using AI across to improve their client service workflows in an inspirational way.
+Nowadays, the majority of CMOs (Chief Marketing officers) and senior management people praise and pitch that their companies are embracing and using AI to improve their client service workflows in an inspirational way.

 The challenge is that it goes beyond technology adoption.
 Human talent, culture and a holistic business view need to be in constant motion to shift directions quickly based on business hypothesis.
-For example, if your company is not dedicating a significant effort in understating its customer journeys and taking actions in managing customer services accordingly, you may expect bigger challenges in adopting or incorporating AI capabilities.
+For example, if your company is not dedicating a significant effort in understating its customer journeys and taking actions to manage customer services accordingly, you may expect bigger challenges in adopting or incorporating AI capabilities.
 Why?
-The challenges may vary from lack of business agility practices, experimentation culture and capabilities to reveals the client’s journey.
-It doesn’t matter if you are a technology service provider, start-up, ecosystem player or from traditional non-tech industries that now must deal with technology as a core engine in trying to stay relevant for their customers and innovate.
+The challenges may vary from a lack of business agility practices, experimentation culture and capabilities to revealing the client’s journey.
+It doesn’t matter if you are a technology service provider, start-up, ecosystem player, or from traditional non-tech industries that now must deal with technology as a core engine in trying to stay relevant for their customers and innovate.

 In such context, adding “AI” promises and benefits to your portfolio/product became a “must”, otherwise you may lose the momentum and pass the message that you may not be ready to explore current opportunities that will help you or your company to shape the future.